jcarolinares/wikiquote_webbot/README.md

 Every time you'll open a new terminal, the program will show a random quote based in the given keywords

+You can also put a mix of different search quotes, just put commas between the different theme quote.
+As an example:

+python3 terminal_wikiquote_webbot.py Terry Pratchett, Asimov

+The terminal will put a random quote about Terry Pratchett or Asimov

 Made by Julián Caro Linares